MarcGameroff/metis-projects/README.md

 ##Please stay tuned:

-Additional projects are being migrated to this repo the week of **January 8, 2017!**
+Additional projects are being migrated to this repo in mid-February 2017!